felangel/bloc/docs/fluttertodostutorial.md

   final TodosRepository _todosRepository;
 ```

 The Constructor creates handlers for the UI events.
-Notice that the 8 events in `TodosOverviewEvent` exactly match the 8 `on` handlers here.
+Notice that the 8 events in the earlier section [TodosOverviewEvent](#todos_overview_eventdart) exactly match the 8 `on` handlers here.
 They are then mapped to 8 callback methods for the class.

 Another thing to notice is that `TodosRepository` needs to be passed as an argument when the `TodosOverviewBloc` is created, like in a `BlocProvider` widget.
-The bloc is not handling the connection to the Repository.
+The bloc is not handling the initial connection to the Repository.
 Instead, the startup process of the app (or something that happens before loading this bloc) will create the repository connection.

-The next section is the the `_onSubscriptionRequested` method.
+The next section to discuss is the `_onSubscriptionRequested` method.
 ```dart
   Future<void> _onSubscriptionRequested(
     TodosOverviewSubscriptionRequested event,